DewofyourYouth/DewofyourYouth.github.io/_posts/2020-1-16-go-lang-cheatsheat.md

 This points to the memory address the pointer is stored at.

-To reference a variable's pointer you add an ampersand in front of the variable name - to reference a pointer's value - you add an asterisks in front of the pointer.
+To reference a variable's pointer you add an ampersand in front of the variable name `&varName` - to reference a pointer's value - you add an asterisks in front of the pointer `*varName`.

 Example: